-Weiss, a Democrat, was the representative for Pennsylvania's 33rd congressional district from 1945 to 1946.
+Weiss was the representative for Pennsylvania’s 33rd congressional district and was a Democrat.
+He served from 1945 to 1946.

 From Jan 1941 to Dec 1945, Weiss missed 53 of 408 roll call votes, which is 13.0%.
 This is much worse than the median of 4.4% among the lifetime records of representatives serving in Dec 1945.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: